 Remember, if children are involved, you will both remain parents and it will help your children to cope better with your separation if they see that you are working things out together.
 Most importantly the key decisions you make about your future are yours - they are not made by a stranger in a courtroom.

-To speak to our collaborative lawyer, Chris Myles, please click on the profile link.
+For more information and to speak to one of our collaborative lawyers, Chris Myles or Greg Cross, please call us or fill out our family law enquiry form.
 Chris is also a member of the York Collaborative Family Law Group.